 - A very rapid rise in temperature (25 to 45 degrees) will enhance the sap flow.

-- While the sugaring season may last 6–10 weeks, during this period, the heavy sap may run only 10–20 days.
+- The sugaring season may last 6 to 10 weeks, but during this period, the heavy sap may run only 10-20 days.

 - Average sugar concentration of maple sap is about 2.5 percent.

 - Maple sap is boiled to remove the water and concentrate the sugars in a process called evaporation.